 To apply the power of compounding to your investments, you should follow a few rules:

 Unfortunately, many beginner investors start investing in an attempt to get rich quickly.
 However, to invest successfully, it is crucial to invest with a long-term time horizon.
 While compounding is a powerful tool to accumulate wealth, it has the downside that it takes many compounding periods to achieve a meaningful result.

 “The first rule of compounding is to never interrupt it unnecessarily.”

-It may take some time to have invested enough to see noticeable compound returns.
+It may take some time to see noticeable compound returns.
 However, there are ways to accelerate the exponential growth of your money.

-First, you should reinvest all income that is being paid to you.
+First, you should reinvest all income that is being paid to you from your assets.
 This includes dividend payments from your stocks and interest payments from your savings account, money market account, certificate of deposit, or bonds.
 By reinvesting these payments, you increase the amount of your invested capital and, therefore, the amount of future payouts.